 This model is agnostic about the approach coaches take: coaching can be individualised, intensive, sustained, contextual and focused while operating within either the Directive Instructional Coaching or the Non-Directive Instructional Coaching models discussed above.
 In other words, this model describes coaching by surface features (the coach and teacher meet one-on-one, on a regular basis) rather than digging into underpinning mechanisms (modelling) or philosophy (directiveness vs problem-solving).

 When Kate digs into the evidence, she's even more convinced about the importance of making coaching work.
-It confirms her suspicion that replacing weekly whole-staff inset with IC is the right move for the teachers and students in her school.
+It confirms her suspicion that replacing weekly whole-staff inset with Instructional Coaching is the right move for the teachers and students in her school.

 Kate likes Kraft and Blazar's model: she sees it as a blank canvas onto which coaches can paint using whatever colours they like.
-It doesn't dictate whether coaches should prioritise problem-solving or directiveness, nor does it dictate specific feedback mechanisms like the Directive IC model.
+It doesn't dictate whether coaches should prioritise problem-solving or directiveness, nor does it dictate specific feedback mechanisms like the Directive Instructional Coaching model.

 On the other hand, it doesn't actually help her with the question of what it is that makes good Instructional Coaching.
 With the exception of deliberate practice, it doesn't mention any specific coaching practices at all.
 Kate's not sure that just setting up a system where coaches and teachers meet regularly is going to be enough to transform teaching quality.
 Surely she needs to tell coaches what effective coaching looks like, rather than just setting up the system within which they'll operate.